 - 1 flax or chia egg (or whole egg)

 In a large bowl, combine flour and baking soda and set aside.
-In a medium-sized bowl, mix pumpkin seed butter, flax or chia egg, applesauce, pumpkin, and vanilla extract until well-combined.
+In a medium-sized bowl, mix Seed Butter, flax or chia egg, applesauce, pumpkin, and vanilla extract until well-combined.

 Add wet ingredients to dry ingredients and combine until fully incorporated.
 Sprinkle in chocolate chips and any other desired additions and stir to combine.

 Portion out into muffin tins and fill each mold about 3/4 full.
 Top with Seed'nola if desired.